arajshow/Architecture-components/README.md

 Unscramble App
 ===================================

-Starter code for Android Basics codelab - Store the data in a ViewModel
+Starter code for Android Basics codelab - Store the data in a ViewModel using Architecture componennts like liveData, dataBinding

 It is same as previous app but here i managed to use liveData with data binding to updat variables on screen like score, wordCounnt and also learn liveData using observer.